bcgov/mobile-developer-guide/docs/getting_started.md

 Who will use this app?
 Will it be:

-* the general public
+* The general public
-* internal government employees
+* Internal government employees
-* internal government employees and contractors
+* Internal government employees and contractors

  The app's [distribution method](distribution_methods.md) is dependent on this answer.